balouf/package-helper-3/docs/tutorial.rst

 When a section of the tutorial can be skipped, it is clearly indicated with some tags like `[optional]` or `[advanced]`.

+For people who used PH3 before, quick recaps are proposed at the beginning of each ot he main sections.

 .. _Cookiecutter: https://github.com/audreyr/cookiecutter
 .. _PyCharm: https://www.jetbrains.com/pycharm
 .. _GitHub: https://github.com